Sinfully Spicy

 Side shot of Salmon plated on a black plate with rice, leon and cucumber.

-Tip for Perfect Baked Salmon Every Time
+Tips for Perfect Baked Salmon Every Time

 • Each salmon fillet varies in thickness and size.
-Please adjust the baking time accordingly.
+Please adjust the baking time In the recipe accordingly.
 I usually check for doneness using a fork.
 When you are choosing a fillet at the store, try to go for as uniform thickness fillets or portion as possible, this makes sure that the salmon cooks evenly.

 Spicy Indian Baked Salmon Featured Image.